oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

     We can spend lots of time in the analysis tool visualizing the data with different combinations of attributes.

     >**Note:** So far, we are looking at only the charts, but this data can be displayed in tabular format and a pivot table as well.
 Switch the display mode to see how it works.
 Advanced users can access the data in this AV from Excel or Google Sheets.

     ![screenshot of sales analysis by movie genre and customer value](images/image75_sales_genre_custvalue_detail.png)

-8. You can add more than one report and arrange them on the canvas by clicking on **Add Report** button.
-For our workshop we will only have one report.
-After you have completed the report, you can save it by clicking on the **Save** button on the top right corner.
+8. After you have completed the report, you can save it by clicking on the **Save Analysis As** button on the top right corner.
+It is under the drop down menu of **Save** button.
+Call it Sales\_Analysis\_Report.

-    Click on the left arrow button on the top left corner to go back to Data Analysis main page.
+    Click on the left arrow button on the top left corner to go back to Analysis main page.

     ![screenshot of saving sales analysis by movie genre and customer value](images/image75_sales_genre_custvalue_save.png)